Google Crawlers (sometimes called the Googlebot) regularly check your site for new or updated content.

 Here’s what you can do to make the most of your Google-given budget:

-However, with a sitemap, Google will know the size of your website and the importance of each page.
-The site map will make an appropriate crawling pattern for your website, making it easier for the crawlers to navigate across the web pages.
-Besides, Google recommends having sitemaps for better analysis of the websites.
+However, with an XML sitemap or other, Google will know the size of your website and the importance of each page.
+The site map will make an appropriate crawling pattern for your website, making it easier for the crawlers to navigate across the website pages.
+Besides, Google recommends having XML sitemaps or others for better analysis of the websites.

 If you want Googlebots to visit more of your web pages, you should ensure that your website is fast, responsive, and functional.
 This way, the crawlers will be able to visit more pages on your website with crashes or delays.

 Google itself states, “Making a site faster improves the users’ experience while also increasing the crawl rate.”
-In addition, it suggests checking crawl errors reports in the search console.
+In addition, it suggests checking crawl rate error reports in the Google search console.

 Having unresponsive and slow web pages will waste Googlebots valuable time and lead them to other web pages while abandoning yours.